danvk/aoc2024/README.md

 Part 2: now the ambiguity in the question is more front-and-center.
 He never shows a cheat passing over open track and back into a wall, but I don't see why you couldn't do that.
 I think I do want to go back to my first thought.

 I think the A* search will be too slow for part 2.
 I need a different approach.

+I can calculate the (non-cheating) distance from the finish to every open square.
+Then, for every cheat_start (9336 candidates), look at all the cheat_ends within d=20 (~200).
+This will form a diamond pattern.
+For each of these, check:

+1. Does it save enough distance?
+2. Is there a neighboring `#` within d=19 of the cheat_start?

+This should be very fast.